 GoPro high frame rates to capture the skiing action

-You’ll find the quality of the video at 120fps drops slightly, but the slow motion results are impressive.
+You’ll find the quality of the video at 120fps drops slightly, but the slow-motion results are impressive.

 Connect to the app

 As you’re likely to be out on the slopes all day, remember to pack an additional battery or two.
 There’s nothing worse than missing out on the last jump of the day because of a flat battery.
 Cold weather will also have an effect on the condition and charge of the battery.
 The colder it is, the less recording time you’ll get out of your GoPro.
+Keep your spare batteries in an inner pocket so they stay nice and toasty.

 Take a skiing time-lapse